A herniated disk, also referred to as a slipped disk or disk prolapse, is a common condition that can be extremely painful and debilitating.

 With age, spinal disks lose some of their water content; this reduction in fluid means that the disks are less supple and, therefore, more liable to split.

 It is not always possible to recall the exact point when a problem with a disk begins; however, it often occurs when lifting objects without bending at the knee or twisting when lifting a heavy item.

 Risk factors for herniated disks

-- Occupation: individuals with physically demanding jobs are at greater risk.
-Any pastime that involves pushing, pulling or twisting increase the chances of herniated disks.
+- Occupation: individuals with physically demanding jobs or pastimes that involves pushing, pulling, or twisting

 Complications of herniated disks